Ryton Pools Country Park

 or: 01926 312319

 The fishing rights on Ryton Pool in Ryton Pools Country Park have been acquired by The Royal Leamington Spa Angling Association.
-Annual membership costs £31.00 for adults and £15.00 for OAPs, disabled and junior anglers.
+Annual membership costs £40.00 for adults and £28.00 for OAPs and disabled and £10.00 for junior anglers up to 18.

 The fishing at Ryton Pool has improved greatly over the last few years and excellent catches of carp and tench are now a regular feature.

-For disabled anglers, a superb new platform, courtesy of the Environment Agency, is available to blue badge holders and offers easy access for up to three disabled anglers.
+The newly constructed concrete bank, level with the car park, offers a long section which is easily accessed by less able anglers and wheelchair users.
+There is also a specially constructed disabled fishing platform which is available to blue badge holders and offers easy access for up to three disabled anglers.
 A Radar key is required to open the gate to gain access to this peg.
 More details are available from the Visitor Centre.
 This platform is situated along the no fishing bank close to the car park.
 The pool has a good selection of interesting swims to please both general coarse and specimen anglers, with a good selection of species to please all.

 Double figure pike are there for those brave enough to venture onto the bank in the winter cold and both spinning and fishing with dead baits usually see a few on the bank through the colder months.